wesselgame/ArrayUtil/README.md

 console.log(array.trim(2)); // => [ 'This', 'is', '3 more...' ]
 ```
-> If you need any support, feel free to join https://discord.gg/SV7DAE9
+> If you need any support or want to request a function, feel free to join https://discord.gg/SV7DAE9

 > You can support the creator at https://patreon.com/wessel